-Geotechnical investigations carried out at Thunderbird include sonic and large-diameter Bauer drilling, costeaning, geotechnical logging, standard penetration tests, in-situ permeability testing, on site point load testing, laboratory test work on soil (unconsolidated ore) and core samples.
-Engineering appraisal included observations on mineability and dozer productivity assessment from test costeaning and large diameter auger drilling and mining vehicle trafficability.

-Covering the deposit area is a 0.5 metre to 20 metres thick unit of red, sandy-silty soils referred to locally as the Pindan sand and the other material expected to be encountered in the deposit should be readily excavatable by tracked Dozer, Scraper or hydraulic tracked Excavator.
-Using various analyses, pit depths between 66 metres and 76 metres have been considered, depending on location.
-The analyses indicate that overall design slopes between 40 and 60 degrees should be feasible and batter angles of 40 degrees were used in the open pit design.
+Geotechnical investigations carried out at Thunderbird include two trial mining programs, sonic and largediameter Bauer drilling, costeaning, geotechnical logging, standard penetration tests, in-situ permeability testing, on site point load testing, laboratory test work on soil (unconsolidated ore) and core samples.
+Engineering appraisal included observations on mineability and dozer productivity assessment from trial mining programs, test costeaning and large diameter auger drilling and mining vehicle trafficability.
+Covering the deposit area is a 0.5 metres to 20 metres thick unit of red, sandy-silty soils referred to locally as the Pindan sand and the other material expected to be encountered in the deposit were confirmed to be readily excavatable by tracked dozer and or hydraulic tracked excavator during the trial mining programs.